BG Pathum United F.C.: The club's growth

-First successes under Coach Anurak
+First success under Coach Anurak

 For short time assistant coach Anurak Srikerd taken over and he make the club history for the first club trophy Thai FA Cup 2014 since they founded.

 Aurelio Vidmar became the eleventh permanent head coach of Bangkok Glass when his tenure was officially announced on 1 August 2016.
-The former Australia national under-23 head coach, who got The Rabbits played modern possession football philosophy and challenging for the top 3 spots for a short period in 2016 season, their best finish since 2009.
+The former Australia national under-23 head coach, who got The Rabbits played modern possession football philosophy and challenging for the top 3 spots for a short period in the 2016 season, their best finish since 2009.

-One year later, The Rabbits under Vidmar head coach handed Buriram United their only 2017 league defeat in 3 May.
+One year later, The Rabbits under Vidmar head coach handed Buriram United their only 2017 league defeat on 3 May.
 The team managed to end their season by finishing fifth in the Thai League 1 with injuries at different times to key player of club – Thailand national team winger Sarawut Masuk, Costa Rica national team striker Ariel Rodriguez, Daniel Toti and the team's captain Matt Smith.

 With Vidmar, his time at the club ended when his team won Navy 3–0, in the Thai League 2017 matchday 22.
 The team was giving a farewell party for Vidmar and took care of him feels like family.

-Relegation, comeback and route to First Thai League 1 Title
+Relegation, comeback, and route to first Thai League 1 Title

-In November 2017, Bangkok Glass appointed Josep Ferré as the club head coach.
+In November 2017, Bangkok Glass appointed Josep Ferré as the club's head coach.